Newshub to close at end of June

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Up to 300 jobs are expected to be lost as one of the country's our biggest commercial media company’s newsrooms - Newshub - is set to close at the end of June.
+One of the country's biggest commercial media company’s newsrooms - Newshub - is set to close at the end of June, putting dozens of journalists out of roles.

-Dozens of high-profile presenters and journalists such as 6pm news presenters Mike McRoberts and Samantha Hayes and new 7pm show host Ryan Bridge are among the hundreds about to lose their jobs.
+Warner Bros.
+Discovery has laid out plans to close its Newshub news division from the end of June, and will apparently look to “co-fund” local news with a partner.

-Up to 350 people work at Warner Bros.
-Discovery in New Zealand with about 200 understood to be devoted to news.
-A slimmed-down company might see only 50 staff remain, one source has suggested.
+“Look this is awful,” Warner Bros.
+Discovery NZ boss Glen Kyne told staff at an all-staff meeting this morning.

 In a statement at 11.18am, Warner Bros.
-Discovery said it had started consultation on a “proposed remodelling and restructure of its ANZ free-to-air business in New Zealand”.
+Discovery said it had commenced consultation on a “proposed remodelling and restructure of its ANZ free-to-air business in New Zealand”

 “The proposal includes the closure of all Newshub’s multiplatform news operations and output, and new local programming would only be in collaboration with local funding bodies and other partners.”